gadflyplayerone/prime-finder-c/README.md

 At startup the program now auto-selects a seed range: it draws `seed_min` uniformly from `[1000, 100000]`, sets `seed_max = seed_min + 200`, and runs with a fixed `window = 1000`.
 The chosen range is echoed as `[RANDOM] seed_min=… seed_max=… window=1000` in the console/PM2 logs for visibility.

 Seed scan results are cached in `cache/seed_cache_<min>_<max>_w1000.csv`; subsequent runs that pick the same range reuse this data immediately.
 The leaderboard always reports the top 10 seeds, and Stage 2 now runs without a max-terms cap.
 During Stage 2 the live ETA printed to stderr is scaled by the active OpenMP thread count (e.g., `/8`, `/16`, etc.), reflecting the parallel chunk testing speedup.

+Candidate generation now skips numbers divisible by primes up to 59 before invoking Miller–Rabin, and every probable-prime check is memoized in `cache/mr_cache_v1.csv`.
+Replays of a sequence reuse cached MR outcomes instead of recomputing huge modular exponentiations, especially helpful for the 64-thread PM2 targets.

 ### 6.4 Output Files